 Victoria is currently musical directing and performing in a remount of the Australian re-staging of Once (Darlinghurst Theatre Company) for which in 2019 she was nominated for a Sydney Theatre Award, and in which she also plays the role of Reza.
 In the same year she was also nominated for a Green Room Award (Glittergrass, Malthouse Theatre) for musical direction.
+Victoria has just finished musical supervision and arranging on a new cross-genre dance piece, LEAP by (dir.
+Amy Campbell) and is also developing her own new work, The Vali Myers Project, after winning the 2022 Frank Ford Commission from Adelaide Cabaret Festival.

 ★★★★★ "Led by an immensely talented musical director, Victoria Falconer, all 11 cast members play an instrument (and some play multiple) and their skills result in a rich wall of sound filling the Eternity Playhouse, doing absolute justice to the show’s wonderfully-crafted songs."
 Broadway World (Once, 2019).

-Earlier this year, Victoria co-created a new festival offering - Smashed: The Brunch Party, a femme-fronted, diverse drag and cabaret show that received 5 star reviews for its debut run at Adelaide Fringe, with Victoria as host.
+Earlier this year, Victoria co-created a new festival offering - Smashed: The Brunch Party - a femme-fronted, diverse drag and cabaret show that received 5 star reviews for its debut run at Adelaide Fringe, with Victoria as host.
 She is also currently engaged as associate composer/arranger and band leader with the Australian-based WOC political performance ensemble Hot Brown Honey.

 ★★★★★ “The host with the most… From the get go, Falconer engaged and entertained her audience, never missing a beat to get in and amongst the people creating a connection that so many other shows fail to do.
 Camp, comedic genius.”
 Theatre Travels (Smashed, 2021)